 If you are a seasoned allotment-holder, look away now.
 This selection will not feed a family of four.
 If you, like me, dabble in veg for aesthetic purposes, for the colours and shapes and tastes, and the delight of popping a pod of peas into a waiting colander, then this post is for you.

-Since moving in with my partner, we have divvied up the garden into “flowers” (me) and “food” (him).
+Since moving in with Stevie, we have divvied up the garden into “flowers” (me) and “food” (him).

 I don’t share nicely.
 I invade the allotment with my roses and clematis, to soften the edges a bit.
 I plant thugs of foxgloves, oriental poppies, knautia and red valerian around the compost heap.
 I throw spare bulbs where I know they will survive.